S—ML

 A.8 Conformance

-A representation conforms to a profile if it meets every MUST and its budgets.
+A representation conforms to a profile if it meets every MUST and its normative budgets.
+In practice this means s conformance is strict (budgets and requirements), while m and l conformance reduces to content equivalence, TLS, and any budget class the publisher has voluntarily declared.
 Claims are made via Content-Profile and are auditable by tools (see sml-audit).
-Tools SHOULD report MUST violations as failures and SHOULD violations as warnings.
+Tools SHOULD report MUST violations as failures and SHOULD violations and recommendations as warnings.

 A.9 Security and privacy considerations